Union Savings Bank Community

 The USB Foundation awards grants to 501(c)(3) organizations that focus their efforts on providing programs that educate and enrich the communities we serve.

-Employees donated nearly 2500 school supplies to initially stock the Teachers’ Closet at Union Savings Bank.
+Employees donated nearly 2500 school supplies to initially stock the USB Teachers’ Closet.
 Teachers from designated schools were given the opportunity to submit a list of supplies they need most for their students.

 The first schools to participate in the project were located in Danbury and Torrington.
 Plans are underway for expansion to other schools in the area, and Union Savings Bank is now engaging customers and local businesses to make sure the closet is stocked year round.